 Satisfactorily complete six (6) one-semester courses devoted substantially to the study of Australia and New Zealand:

-- 5 courses from at least 3 different disciplines including history, government, economics, sociology/anthropology, demography, public policy, international affairs, literature, fine art and film arts.
+- 5 courses from disciplines including history, government, economics, sociology/anthropology, demography, public policy, international affairs, literature, fine art and film arts.

 - INAF 309 CANZPS tutorial (3 credits), REQUIRED of all certificate candidates for the completion of the research paper.
 The tutorial will be offered in both fall and spring semesters.